 Equation \eqref{eqn:(1-rho)O-rho O=...} then follows from this equation and Lemma \ref{cor::BB:-rho:BB:}.
 The theorem is thus proved. $\Box$

-For general $\rho$, it is not clear whether the infinite sum on the right hand side of equation \eqref{eqn:O as BB} could be written as a sum of two infinite summations, one contains $B_{a}^*B_{b}$ and another one contains $B_{a-1}^*B_{b-1}$, since each of them may not be well defined.
+For general $\rho$, it is not clear whether the infinite sum on the right hand side of equation \eqref{eqn:O as BB} could be written as a sum of two infinite summations, one containing $B_{a}^*B_{b}$ and another one containing $B_{a-1}^*B_{b-1}$, since each of them may not be well defined.
 However, if $\rho=0$ or $\rho = -1$, this will be possible after introducing a new product

 If fact, if $\rho=0$, by equation \eqref{eqn:commutation relation for HL:B*B}, we have